oddbird/oddsite/content/community.rst

 from race and gender, to identity and sexuality — and events that bring the whole community together in thoughful and inclusive ways.
+And then, on occasion,
+we also sponsor the communities and events that keep us entertained and fulfilled outside of work.

 .. _`open-source software`: /open-source/
 .. _`public speaking`: /speaking/